uace-azmet/battery-voltage-viewer/README.md

 # battery-voltage-viewer
-Shiny app to explore plots that compare battery voltage with weather variables by AZMet station
+Shiny app to explore graphs that compare battery voltage with weather variables by AZMet station